oracle-livelabs/adb/choose-json-adventure/expose-data/expose_data.md

-# Choose your Own JSON Adventure: Relational or Document Store: Exposing the Data for Applications
+# Choose your Own JSON Adventure: Relational or Document Store: Expose the Data for Applications

 ## Introduction